Despite risk of death, Thailand sends Myanmar refugees back | Federal News Network

 Somchai Kitcharoenrungroj, governor of Thailand’s Tak province, where thousands of people from Myanmar have sought refuge, said many crossed illegally when there was no fighting.

-“We had to send them back as the laws said,” Kitcharoenrungroj says.
-“When they faced the threats and crossed here, we never refused to help them.
-We provided them all basic needs according to the international human rights principle.”
+“We had to send them back as the laws said,” Somchai says.
+“When they faced the threats and crossed here, we never refused to help them.”

-“For example,” he added, “last week we also found some crossing here illegally and we sent them back.”

-More than half a million people have been displaced inside Myanmar and 48,000 have fled to neighboring countries since the military’s takeover, according to the U.N.
-High Commissioner for Refugees.
-The UNHCR says Thai government sources estimate around 17,000 Myanmar refugees have sought safety in Thailand since the takeover.
-But only around 2,000 are currently living on the Thai side of the border, according to the Thai-Myanmar Border Command Center.
+According to the U.N.
+High Commissioner for Refugees, Thai government sources estimate around 17,000 Myanmar refugees have sought safety in Thailand since the takeover.
+But only around 2,000 are currently living in Thailand, said the Thai-Myanmar Border Command Center.

-“UNHCR continues to strongly advocate that refugees fleeing conflict, generalized violence and persecution in Myanmar should not be forcibly returned to a place where their lives and freedoms could be in danger,” the agency said.

 “I have seen some of them being forced to get in a car, get off at the river, and cross over to the other side,” says Phoe Thingyan, secretary of Thai aid group the Overseas Irrawaddy Association.

 In Myanmar’s border regions, ethnic minority armed groups have been fighting the central government for decades in a bid for greater autonomy, with more clashes after the military takeover.
-Despite some pauses, witnesses along the Thai border say the fighting there is now the worst it’s been in decades.
-At times, the gunfire, bombing and fighter jets have been audible from Thailand, and even houses on the Thai side of the river shake with the blasts.
+Despite some pauses, witnesses say the fighting there is now the worst it’s been in decades.
+At times, the gunfire, bombing and fighter jets have been audible from Thailand.

 Life along the river is grim and frightening.